irvinavalos/irvinavalos/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an undergrad at UC Berkeley, studying Math and Computer Science.
+I'm Irvin an undergrad at UC Berkeley, studying Math and Computer Science.

 I enjoy learning about Machine Learning and Hardware.
 My current interests lie in the design of accelerators and [deep learning architectures](https://arxiv.org/abs/1410.0759).